AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Logical functions.md

     ```

     -   a.
 If the request includes the from header and its value is wap or comos, a 302 HTTP status code is returned and the request is redirected to http://tech.com.cn/zt\_d/we2015/\[wap\|comos\].
     -   b.
-If the request includes the from header and its value is wap, the short-circuit evaluation takes effect and the eq comos comparison is not performed.
-The or \(\) function returns a value of true.
+If the request includes the from header and its value is wap, the short-circuit evaluation takes effect and the eq comos comparison is not performed.The or \(\) function returns a value of true.

 ## not